Skip to Content

 If you’re thinking ‘Kapuska’ doesn’t really sound like the name of a Turkish food – and if you’re thinking this dish doesn’t look like a typical Turkish dish – this is because we’re up in the cold north of the country for cabbage stew.

-A place where hearty stews are very necessary in winter.
+A place where hearty stews are very necessary in winter; the Black Sea regions of Turkey.

 Apparently, the word ‘kapuska’ originates from the Russian word for cabbage (Russian readers might be able to help us out there).

-And this type of stew is eaten in countries such as Romania, Bulgaria and Poland (the Polish word for cabbage is ‘kapusta‘ and it is also the name of their similar cabbage dish).
+And this type of stew is eaten in Eastern Europe in countries such as Romania, Bulgaria and Poland (the Polish word for cabbage is ‘kapusta ‘ and it is also the name of their similar cabbage dish).

 So you get the picture.